honbey/config/README.md

 ## python

-This folder includes the `requirements.txt` which lists requirements of python packages of the venv I used and the config of [pip](https://pypi.org).
+This folder includes the `requirements.txt` which lists requirements of python packages of the venv I used, the config of [pip](https://pypi.org) and scripts.

 ## rime